carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 ![global_accelerator](https://d1.awsstatic.com/product-page-diagram_AWS-Global-Accelerator%402x.dd86ff5885ab5035037ad065d54120f8c44183fa.png)

-- It is a service which you create accelerators to improve availability and performance of your applications for **global users**.
+- It Saas which you create accelerators to improve availability and performance of your applications for **global users**.
   - How?
-It directs traffic to optimal endpoints over the AWS Global network to avoid congestion.
+It directs traffic to **optimal endpoints** over the AWS Global network to **avoid congestion**.
+- Steps:
   - First you create global accelerator, which provisions two anycast static IP addresses.
   - Then you register one or more endpoints with Global Accelerator.
 Each endpoint can have one or more AWS resources such as NLB, ALB, EC2, S3 Bucket or Elastic IP.
 - You can control traffic using traffic dials.
 This is done within the endpoint group.